aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/formulas/supported-formula-functions/_index.md

 |RANK|**Compatibility**: Returns the rank of a number in a list of numbers
 |RATE|**Financial**: Returns the interest rate per period of an annuity
 |RECEIVED|**Financial**: Returns the amount received at maturity for a fully invested security
+|REDUCE|**Logical**: Reduces an array to an accumulated value by applying a LAMBDA to each value and returning the total value in the accumulator
 |REPLACE|**Text**: Replaces characters within text
 |REPLACEB|**Text**: Replaces characters within text
 |REPT|**Text**: Repeats text a given number of times